Type to search

 4Us2Us: What does this mean?

-Paul: What is special about his teaching?
+Paul: What’s so special about his teaching?

 Church: Did ours today begin at the time of Acts 2?